 Hi there and Happy Friday!
 I know some of you have come over from my friend Michael of Inspired by Charm.
 If so, I’m glad you’ve stopped by!
 Every month I get together with a group of bloggers to do a monthly blog hop.
 We’ve focused on all different subjects, from how to style a coffee table, to tablescaping, to some holiday home tours.
 Well, this month we’ve decided to talk flowers!
 Flowers are in abundance this time of year, so we thought it would be fun to focus on decorating with flowers.
 And who doesn’t love doing that?!

 This subject is definitely up my alley as I tend to have fresh flowers in my house every week.
 Ever since I discovered Trader Joe’s about 10 years ago, I’ve been buying theirs almost weekly.
 They’re inexpensive (sometimes a bouquet is about the price of a latte) and I can’t think of a quicker way of brightening a room, or a mood!

 Flowers in the Kitchen

 This is one of the most obvious places to start decorating with flowers – at least for me.
 My kitchen is where I spend the most time, and it’s also where we entertain (everyone always gathers there!) so it seems natural to have fresh flowers there.

 Here I used white hydrangeas – my favorite and one you will see a lot of in this post!
 This is also the biggest area on my counter, and an out of the way area so it’s a natural corner for decorating.

-This was early spring so I mixed some spring-y colors, green and pink, with white.
+This decor was for early spring so I mixed some spring-y colors, green and pink, with white.
 And I love to create little vignettes in this corner.
-This time I used a white vintage scale combined with the white ironstone.
+This time I used a white vintage scale holding limes and combined that with the white ironstone.